paolocarrara/web-react-test/README.md

 and then
 #### `npm start`

-The local NodeJs server will try to server the application in the host localhost at port 3000.
+The local NodeJs server will try to serve the application in the host localhost at port 3000.

 ## Available Scripts